Our Passion is our Clients' Success

 In order to better facilitate the immigration application process, the staff is multilingual and also able to aid clients in Russian and Spanish.

-Some firms simply hand off the work of a case to paralegals with little to no oversight.
+Too many firms simply hand off the work of a case to paralegals with little to no oversight, sometimes resulting in mistakes that can prove to be grave.
 At Powell Immigration Law, we make it our priority to allot personal attorney attention to each case.
-While paralegals and assistants may help put your case together, it is the attorney who directs and diligently oversees each case every step of the way.
-An attorney is always available to answer any questions you may have.
+While paralegals and assistants may help put your case together, it is an attorney who directs and diligently oversees each case every step of the way, and whom is always available to answer any questions you may have.

-We embody extensive experience dealing with the most complex cases, including immigration for businessmen, startups, IT industry professionals and beyond.
+We understand immigration law and what makes a successful case with a profoundness that only experience grants.
+This includes an especially extensive knowledge from dealing with the most complex cases, including immigration for businessmen, startups, IT industry professionals and beyond.

 Entrepreneurship and startups

-Use the form below to contact us regarding your legal enquiry.
+Use the form below to contact us regarding your legal inquiry.
 Please be as detailed as possible.
 Include your industry along with any specific document requests.
-To help us best service your enquiry, we recommend that you first describe the issue you’re having before telling us what you want to achieve.
+To help us best service your inquiry, we recommend that you first describe the issue you’re having before telling us what you want to achieve.
 You may also email or call us to make an appointment.

 For job opportunities, please email us your resume.
 We’re always looking for new and exceptional talent to lead the firm into uncharted fields of practice.